r-three/common-pile/CONTRIBUTING.md

 > Certain types of content are automatically in the public domain by U.S. law.
 Some examples are works published over 100 years ago whose copyright has expired (e.g., many of the books on [Project Gutenberg](https://www.gutenberg.org)) and works authored by the U.S. Federal Government.

-This project tracks potential sources in the repo's [Issues](https://github.com/r-three/licensed-pile/issues).
-If you find a new source of permissively licensed or public domain text, feel free to add an Issue.

 ## Contributing Data Collection Code

 Once you have selected a source from the list of [Issues](https://github.com/r-three/licensed-pile/issues) and assigned the issue to yourself, you can follow these guidelines for how to get started with contributing to the repo: